Albert2424/TFM/WESTPA/README.md

 #SBATCH --time=⏩08:00:00⏪
 ```

 Notice that only the values between arrows (`⏩⏪`) may be changed for the code to work properly.
 If for any reason you need to modify the `ẁest.cfg` file (or any of the other two), check if the line number of the file has changed.
-If it is the case, modify the `set_input.sh` file in order for the lines to fit:
+If it is the case, modify the `set_input.sh` file in order for the lines to fit as suggested in this example:

 ```
 sed -i '⏩31⏪s/.*/'"$(sed -n '12p' input.dat)"'/' west.cfg   <-- set_input.sh